dombarter/dombarter.github.io/content/projects/hexos.md

 ### Heatmap Download

 The user could then download a zip folder of images, in 4 definitions ranging from `512x512` to `3072x3072`.
-The images we then broken up into 5 maximum time filters, from 1 to 3 hours.
+The images were then broken up into 5 maximum time filters, from 1 to 3 hours.

 We also supplied the user with a GeoJSON file with all the heatmap data, so they could make their own images.